equinix/terraform-provider-equinix/README.md

 [Packet is now Equinix Metal!](https://blog.equinix.com/blog/2020/10/06/equinix-metal-metal-and-more/)

-This repository is [Maintained](https://github.com/packethost/standards/blob/master/maintained-statement.md) meaning that this software is supported by Equinix Metal and its community - available to use in production environments.
+This repository is [Maintained](https://github.com/equinix/standards/blob/master/maintained-statement.md) meaning that this software is supported by Equinix Metal and its community - available to use in production environments.

 ## Using the provider

-The Equinix Metal provider will be installed on `terraform init` of a template using any of the `packet_*` resources.
+The Equinix Metal provider will be installed on `terraform init` of a template using any of the `metal_*` resources.

-See <https://registry.terraform.io/providers/packethost/packet/latest/docs> for documentation on the resources included in this provider.
+See <https://registry.terraform.io/providers/equinix/metal/latest/docs> for documentation on the resources included in this provider.

 ## Requirements